 Please note that we will only accept one Expression of Interest (EOI) per school.
-When sending your EOI, please advise the school name, the name of the school contact, their email and phone details.
-EOI’s will not be accepted after 5.00 pm AEST on Friday, 29 July 2016.
+When sending your EOI, please advise the school name, the school contact name and details - email and phone.
+EOI’s will not be accepted after 5.00 pm AEST on Friday, 5 July 2019.

-The Oration Dinner will be held in the Melbourne Room, Level 2, Melbourne Convention and Exhibition Centre, commencing 8.00 pm and concluding at 10.30 pm.
+The Oration Dinner will be held in the Sovereign Room, Level , Exhibition Centre,

 Since the 2011 Graeme Clark Oration, Victorian secondary school science students and teachers have attended the event in ever greater numbers, and some have also attended the Graeme Clark Oration Dinner.
-At the 2015 Graeme Clark Oration, secondary schools throughout Victoria were invited to apply for the Graeme Clark Award for Innovation in Schools.
-This award was made possible through the generosity of the Graeme Clark Foundation.
+Since the 2015 Oration, secondary schools throughout Victoria have been invited to apply for the Graeme Clark Award for STEM Innovation in Schools.
+This award is made possible through the generosity of the Graeme Clark Foundation.

 The Award was established to celebrate and acknowledge science innovation in Victorian schools that has added value to the school community by raising the profile of science through innovative practices, partnerships and programs.

-The winning application will be announced at the conclusion of the Graeme Clark Oration and presented by Dr Thomas Insel and Laureate Professor Emeritus Graeme Clark AC
+The winning application will be announced at the conclusion of the 2019 Graeme Clark Oration and presented by Professor Timothy Denison and Laureate Professor Emeritus Graeme Clark AC.

-Graeme Clark Award for Science Innovation in Schools
+Graeme Clark Award for STEM Innovation in Schools

-This award has been established by The Graeme Clark Foundation to celebrate and acknowledge Science innovation in schools that has added value to the school community by raising the profile of science through innovative practices, partnerships and programs.
+This award has been established by The Graeme Clark Foundation to celebrate and acknowledge STEM innovation in schools that has added value to the school community by raising the profile of science, technology, engineering and mathematics through innovative practices, partnerships and programs.

 The award is open to all secondary schools in Victoria.
 Only one application per school will be accepted.